cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :alt: Template creation - default services
     :figclass: align-center

-Multiple services can be specified to placed on a cluster by default.
+Multiple services can be placed on a cluster by default.
 Select a service from the drop down menu and click 'Add service' to add.
 To remove a service, press the '-' next to the service you want removed.
 Everything in this section can be overwritten by the user during cluster creation time, though it is likely that only advanced users will want to do so.
 (In future releases, we'll have more granular access control capabilities so